Last updated on November 12, 2019 at 01:27 pm

 And even though damaged castings often don’t cause as much damage as Boston’s most notorious potholes (the ones that are big enough to house a small family of rodents), the metal plates can expand pavement by several inches around them and create wide cracks that can destroy car alignments and cause serious hazards for cyclists and drivers too, who often swerve to avoid hitting divots and castings that jut out in dangerous angles from the pavement.

 Man-made road hazards in the form of poor road conditions are just one more compelling reason to stay alert and not text while driving (or walking, as discussed in our last post).
 It’s also a compelling reason not to drive if you can avoid it, especially in the city.
 Poor road and sidewalk conditions also impact Boston’s walkability, a car-optional feature of city living that’s directly linked to better quality of life—and higher property values, as pointed out by the New York Times and others.
-We wrote about this, too, in our blog post about congestion pricing which you can read by clicking here.
 The most walkable (and bike-friendly) “car optional” neighborhoods are now more desirable places to live than locales where cars are a necessity.

 Lonely Planet readers picked Boston as one of the Top 10 of the Most Walkable Cities in the World (not the country!)
 Click here to see all of the cities in Lonely Planet’s top 20.
 And WBUR’s RadioBoston featured a segment last month on why pedestrian-friendly cities are the future: listen to their interview with Jeff Speck, Belmont native and author of Walkable City: How Downtown Can Save America, One Step At A Time.